International Chopin Piano Competition: Prize winners

 The laureates of the Chopin International Piano Competition:

 Traditional special awards at the competition include the Polish Radio prize for the best mazurka performance (since 1927), the Fryderyk Chopin Society in Warsaw prize for the best polonaise (since 1960), and the National Philharmonic prize for the best performance of a piano concerto (since 1980).

 Medal table

 Note: Medals were only awarded after 1975.
 In this table, winner of the 1st, 2nd and 3rd Prize prior to 1975 are included as having won Gold, Silver, and Bronze respectively.

 In popular culture

 The Chopin Competition is a major plot device in the Japanese manga series Forest of Piano, serialized from 1998 to 2015 and adapted as an anime from 2018 to 2019.
-It follows the story of pianist Kai Ichinose, who ultimately wins the Chopin Competition.
+It follows the story of Kai Ichinose, who ultimately wins the Chopin Competition.
 Creator Makoto Isshiki was inspired to write the series when she watched a documentary showing Stanislav Bunin winning the XI International Chopin Piano Competition.
-In 2023, a documentary film Pianoforte directed by Jakub Piątek shows the realities of the Chopin Piano Competition through exclusive behind-the-scenes footage and is set to premiere at the Sundance Film Festival.
+The 2023 documentary film Pianoforte, directed by Jakub Piątek, depicts the competition through exclusive behind-the-scenes footage and premiered at the Sundance Film Festival.